hannojg/expo/docs/pages/development-app/getting-started.md

 and installing the resulting build on your device.

-### 👷 Locally 👷
+### Locally with Xcode and Android Studio

-If you are comfortable setting up Xcode, Android Studio, and related dependencies, you can build and distribute your app the same as any other iOS or Android application.
+If you are comfortable setting up Xcode, Android Studio, and related dependencies, you can build and distribute your app the same as any other iOS or Android app.

-The `expo run` commands will run a new build, install it on to your emulated device, and launch you into your application.
+The `expo run` commands will run a new build, install it on to your emulated device, and launch you into your app.

 <Tabs tabs={["For iOS Simulator (MacOS Only)", "For Android Emulator"]}>